So much better than a blue box

 A note for special diets

-If you’d like to make this recipe friendly for lactose-free diets, you can swap out the buttermilk for an equivalent amount of lactose-free milk or coconut milk + 2 tbsp of apple cider vinegar.
+If you'd like to make this recipe friendly for lactose-free diets, you can swap out the buttermilk for an equivalent amount of lactose-free milk or coconut milk + 2 tablespoon of white or vinegar or apple cider vinegar.
 For best results, portion out your milk and add the vinegar directly to the milk to sour for 5 minutes before making the batter.

 Brown Butter Buttermilk Skillet Cornbread